 The signal room is open 11 a.m. to 5 p.m. daily from mid-May through September.
 It's staffed with volunteers who interpret the history of the area.
 For safety concerns, the tower is closed to the public.
 You can call 541-347-2209 for more information on visiting.

 Directions: Within Bullards Beach State Park.
 Turn at the state park sign about 2 miles north of Bandon.
 Follow signs to the lighthouse.

-The oldest lighthouse in the state, Cape Blanco Lighthouse sits atop wind-swept bluffs overlooking the Pacific Ocean.
+The oldest lighthouse in the Oregon, built in 1870, Cape Blanco Lighthouse sits atop wind-swept bluffs overlooking the Pacific Ocean.
 These bluffs, the western-most point of land in Oregon, provide an unparalleled opportunity to watch California gray whales and other marine mammals.
-The site’s proximity to the Cape Blanco State Park provides visitors with camping, hiking, and beachcombing opportunities in addition to a lighthouse visit.
+The site's proximity to the Cape Blanco State Park provides visitors with camping, hiking, and beachcombing opportunities in addition to a lighthouse visit.

 Both the lighthouse and house have tours on the same schedule, April through October, Tuesday through Sunday, 10 a.m. to 3:30 p.m.
 The fee is just $3 per vehicle.